carbontwelve/puphpetbox/README.md

 In `config.yaml`, modify the `synced_folder:` and `vhosts:` entries to match your project.

-You only need to change the `target`
+You only need to change the `target` unless you're using more than one vhost (I personally recommend that you have one VM per project), in which case you'll also need to change the `source`.

 ### vagrant up